devopscenter/dcBootstrap/README.md

 need to be some manual work.
 One of the tasks is to create a set of keys that can be used when RUN-ME-FIRST.sh is executed.

+- check the guidelines for you cloud provider on how to make authentication keys

+- for AWS go to the AWS console and if not already created create an account for the customer.
+Then create the main user and make note of the access key and the secret key.
+They will be placed into the .aws/credentials file in the steps below

-- first checkout dcBootstrap into a directory in the shared drive
+- checkout dcBootstrap into a directory in the shared drive
 - change directory to dcBootstrap and create a directory named: .aws

 ```
 mkdir .aws
 ```

 - change directory to .aws
 - create the config file like this: